versionsix/Reservatiesysteem-ZTV/README.md

 mysql>

 CREATE DATABASE reservatiesysteem;
-GRANT ALL PRIVILEGES ON reservatiesysteem.* TO 'reservatiesysteem'@'localhost' identified by 'reservatiesysteemPW!';
+GRANT ALL PRIVILEGES ON reservatiesysteem.* TO 'reservatiesys'@'localhost' identified by 'reservatiesysteemPW!';
 ```
 Vervolgens gaan we de broncode van het reservatiesysteem downloaden.